zThundy/SoundApp/README.md

 1. Open OBS.
 2. Add a new source: Browser Source.
 3. Enter the URL `http://localhost:4823/`.
+4. Set page dimension to either 1920x1080 or 1280x720 (not necessary but this will make the alert more visible).
-4. The page is initially blank.
+5. The page is initially blank.
 Alerts will appear in the center when sent from the app.

 ### Security / Scope
 The server listens only on `127.0.0.1` and is therefore accessible only locally.